 - Next, call the police.
 If there are no emergency medical issues, you don’t have to use 911.
 You can call the non-emergency number.
 The police will come to the scene and take a report.
 They can also help with the exchange of personal and insurance information.
 Ask for the report number so that you can pull a copy of the report.

 - Go and get medical care.
 You’ve already learned why that’s important.
 You might not know that you’re hurt.
-It can be very hard for car accident victims to get properly compensated if they don’t get immediate medical attention.
+It can be very hard to get properly compensated after a car accident if you don’t get immediate medical attention.

 - Call Heuser & Heuser.
 You need an experienced car accident lawyer on your side.
 With decades of experience, Heuser & Heuser understands personal injury law.
-Our purpose is to help car accident victims get the compensation they deserve for their injuries.
+Our purpose is to help you get the compensation you deserve for your injuries.
 To learn how we can help you, call us to schedule your free case review.